 Parkersburg Man Pleads Guilty to Federal Drug Crime

-Acting United States Attorney Lisa G. Johnston made the announcement and commended the investigative efforts of the Drug Enforcement Administration (DEA), the Parkersburg Narcotics Task Force and the Wood County Sheriff’s Department.
+United States Attorney Will Thompson made the announcement and commended the investigative work of the Federal Bureau of Investigation (FBI), the Parkersburg Police Department, and the Parkersburg Narcotics Task Force (PNTF).

-United States District Judge Irene C. Berger presided over the hearing.
-Assistant United States Attorney Alexander Hamner is handling the prosecution.
+United States District Judge Joseph R. Goodwin presided over the hearing.
+Assistant United States Attorney Jeremy B. Wolfe is prosecuting the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
 Related court documents and information can be found on PACER by searching for Case No. 2:22-cr-139.

 Updated September 8, 2022